 Visualize your worst fear taking place.
 What will you do?
 What’s the very worst that can happen?
 What will the consequences be?
-In doing this, you can take comfort in knowing you have a back-up plan (even though you won’t need it) if the worst happens, and you’ll also realize that this scenario is likely not a career-ender and won’t ruin your life.
-You may be uncomfortable for a few minutes.
+In doing this, you can take comfort in knowing you have a backup plan (even though you won’t need it) if the worst happens, and you’ll also realize that this scenario is likely not a career-ender and won’t ruin your life.
+You may be uncomfortable for a few minutes but in the end, you won't have the fear of public speaking.
 That’s it.

 4. Focus on the content